Soft Skills & Expectations

 It gets rowdy sometimes.
 Sleep, even if everything is on fire — or you'll have a fuse too short to handle the situation.
 Yes, there will be fire now and then.

-If it starts smoking, speak up and we'll take care of you.
+If it starts smoking, speak up and .